WhoTargetsMe/ad-transparency-standards/implement.md

 ## Ways to use the schema

-- In ad libraries, to create a standard format for access to ad data
+- In political advertising libraries, to create a standard format for access to ad data
 - On web pages, so people can use a variety of new, context-adding tools that read and interpret this data.

 ## The schema (v .1)